maknop/dotfiles/README.md

 ```

 ## Acknowledgements
-Thank you [gizmo385](https://github.com/gizmo385/dotfiles) for the help 😁
+Thank you [gizmo385](https://github.com/gizmo385/dotfiles) for the help!